-6.1 For the cost of school places the Government recommends using figures from the latest Local Authority Scorecard as a basis of the cost per pupil place.
-The latest scorecard figure per place for primary schools in Barnsley is £16,202 (as at 2017).
+- 7.1 For the cost of school places the Government recommends using figures from the latest Local Authority Scorecard as a basis of the cost per pupil place.
+The latest scorecard figure per place for primary schools in Barnsley is £18,832 £16,202, and for secondary schools is £18,625 (as at 2021-2017). - 7.2 For secondary school places we have looked at costs incurred on a recent secondary school development.
+The average cost per place is £16,056. - 7.3 Both these figures are rounded to the nearest thousand five hundred, therefore where:- - Only primary school places are needed, a contribution of £16,000 £19,000 must be made for each place; - Only secondary school places are needed, a contribution of £16,000 £18,500 must be made for each place; - Both primary and secondary school places are needed, contributions of £16,000 £19,000 must be made for each primary place and of £16,000 £18,500 for each secondary place. - 7.4 These figures will be reviewed periodically through the Local Plan Monitoring Report to ensure they remain relevant and responsive to the costs of school places and updated Local Authority Scorecards.

-- For secondary school places we have looked at costs incurred on a recent secondary school development.
-The average cost per place is £16,056. - 6.3 Both these figures are rounded to the nearest thousand, therefore where:- - Only primary school places are needed, a contribution of £16,000 must be made for each place; - Only secondary school places are needed, a contribution of £16,000 must be made for each place; - Both primary and secondary school places are needed, contributions of £16,000 must be made for each primary place and of £16,000 for each secondary place. - This is the calculation that will apply in the majority of cases.
+- 7.5 This is the calculation that will apply in the majority of cases.
 However, there may be cases where a different approach is needed, depending on what factors are affecting the capacity of the school.
-For example, if a whole new school is needed and the developer does not want to build this directly, then the contributions required may be different from the figure arrived at using this calculation. - 6.5 The starting point for assessing if contributions are required to address issues with the condition of schools will be School Condition Reports carried out by the Education and Skills Funding Agency.
-For schools where these are not in place, we will rely on Academies and Trusts providing us with comparable information.
+For example, if a whole new school is needed and the developer does not want to build this directly, then the contributions required may be different from the figure arrived at using this calculation. - The starting point for assessing if contributions are required to address issues with the condition of schools will be School Condition Reports carried out by the Education and Skills Funding Agency Councils Property and Assets Team, Department for Education and liaison with individual schools.
+For schools where these are not in place, we will outside of Local Authority control we rely on Academies and Trusts providing us with comparable information.
 The amount will be determined based on cost estimates of works that may be required to a particular school or schools in the locality.